wp-plugins/wpnewsman-newsletters/readme.txt

 3. Subscriber management.

 == Changelog ==

+= 1.6.5 =
+* Fixed: plugin welcome screen appearance
+* Fixed: mailman event was not added in some cases
+* Added: saving of the last used test email address
+* Added: an option to disable honeypot cypher field
+* Fixed: missing email status message

 = 1.6.4 =
 * Fixed: form fields with unicode names were not stored to the database.